syncfusion-content/blazor-docs/blazor/treemap/methods.md

 ---
 layout: post
-title: Methods in the Blazor TreeMap component | Syncfusion
+title: Methods in Blazor TreeMap Component | Syncfusion
-description: Learn here all about the Methods of Syncfusion TreeMap (SfTreeMap) component and more.
+description: Learn here all about Methods in Syncfusion Blazor TreeMap component and more.
 platform: Blazor
 control: TreeMap
 documentation: ug
 ---

-# Methods in the Blazor TreeMap (SfTreeMap)
+# Methods in Blazor TreeMap Component

 Create an object for the TreeMap component using `@ref` property and call the desired TreeMap method.